Hooda counters BJP's nationalism pitch, says Pakistan split into two under Cong rule

 "People will not get diverted, they are intelligent," he asserted.
 Highlighting the promises made by his party in its manifesto, Hooda said loans of farmers will be waived.

 Talking about key poll issues, he said, "Unemployment is the biggest issue.
 Unemployment rate that was at 2.8 per cent has increased 10 times to 28 per cent, highest in the country.
 No new industry is coming up.
 The government is busy in event management."
-Hitting out at Haryana Chief Minister Manohar Lal Khattar for his remarks against Sonia Gandhi recently, Hooda said a person sitting in a position of responsibility should make responsible comments.
-Anyone making irresponsible statements should be condemned, he added.
+Hooda also asserted there is no infighting in the Haryana Congress and all are united.
+He said there is no clash between the old and new guard in the Congress.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)